Sydney Weekend Getaways by the Water

 Essentially Pittwater marks the end of suburban Sydney, once you get into a boat and make your way to one of the little islands or bayside settlements you will feel like you are on another planet.

 After reading Salvation Creek by Susan Duncan, I became determined to spend a weekend at one of the key locations in the book, Lovett Bay or nearby Scotland Island.
-Her descriptions of these tiny communities bought them to life.
+Her descriptions of these tiny communities bought them to life for me and I was hooked.

 Things to do in Pittwater

 Bushwalks and bays are at the top of the list here if you want to do more than relax and take in the view.
 You could attempt to find the Aboriginal carvings at Elvira Bay or explore Morning Bay by kayak.
 Many of the properties for rent here include a canoe or kayak.

 View Tarrangaua at Salvation Creek, the home built in 1925 for the poet Dorothea Mackellar best known as the author of “A Sunburnt Country” quite possibly the best known Australian poem.